bennyhat/peid-finder/README.md

 ```
 NOTE: an issue with arch misidentification has been fixed for 32 bit node on 64 bit windows.
-also 32 bit detection has been fixed in general
+also 32 bit detection has been fixed in general.
+Also, at some point I will get this moved over to a node-gyp based install that strips out some of the unnessary objdump stuff and (MAYBE?!) helps with running this cross-platform.
 ```

 This can be used as a NodeJS module